 When entering the tub, to clean the machine, firstly follow the 'safe stop' procedure.
 As an extra precaution disconnect the PTO shaft & hydraulic services from the tractor.
-Enter the tub only via the rear inspection ladder provided.
-Climb the inspection ladder and enter the tub with caution, as the steps could be slippery and there is a risk of slipping / falling.
+Secure proprietary ladders to the machine to gain access, and climb the ladder and enter the tub with caution, as there is a risk of slipping / falling.